 Burden of poverty

-Three-year-old Lily Bhuria's father Dinesh is a daily wage workers, a labourer by profession.
+Three-year-old Lily Bhuria's father Dinesh is a daily wage worker, a labourer by profession.
 He migrates to Gujarat for work.
 However, this time he returned when Lily's health deteriorated.
 She had to be admitted to the hospital.
 Lily, sitting in her father's lap, often starts crying due to pain.
 When she gets tired of crying, she remains silent and keeps looking around with stone eyes.
 Due to lack of blood, her body is turning white.
 Dinesh says,

 "We are labourers working in Dahod.
 In the beginning, we required a blood transfusion once in every two months.
 Gradually, this need increased to once a month.
 In this current month alone, she has undergone blood transfusions twice."